 I found this saxophone quite by accident.
-I was in Rueben Allen's Sax Shop in North Hollywood (sadly, no longer there) and I saw this beautiful silver tenor saxophone hanging on the wall.
-I was playing a early '60's Selmer Mark VI tenor at the time and wasn't really even shopping for a new axe.
+I was in Rueben Allen's Sax Shop in North Hollywood and I saw this beautiful silver tenor saxophone hanging on the wall.
+I was playing a early '60's Selmer Mark VI tenor at the time and wasn't really even shopping for a new instrument.
 But for some reason I had Rheuben pull this tenor down; I played it and bought it on the spot.
 And I never played that Mark VI again.

 In fact, I ended up loving my Yamaha Silver Custom Tenor so much that I eventually bought a matching Yamaha Silver Custom Alto and Straight Soprano.
 (Interestingly, I ended up selling that silver soprano to Hiroshima's Dan Kuramoto.)

 In my line of the music business, I meet thousands of people face to face, and folks are constantly ogling and admiring and complimenting my saxophone.
 Because it's silver plated it tarnishes pretty easily and, despite my rather sporadic efforts to keep it shined, it has, over time, taken on a very lovely, soulful patina.
 In other words, a great sound and a great look.

 An interesting side note: in 1993 Rheuben Allen did the photography for my third CD, Kokopeli.
 It was during that photo session that he took the "arm holding sax" photo you see above (I love that shot).